 Security Register Byte Number

 0 1 62 63 64 65 126 127

-One-Tim e User Progr ammable Atmel F actory Progr ammed
+One-Time User Programmable Factory Programmed by Atmel

 The user-programmable portion of the OTP Security Register does not need to be erased before it is programmed.
-In addition, the Program OTP Security Register command operates on the entire 64-byte, user-programmable portion of the OTP Security Register at one time.
-Once the user-programmable space has been programmed with any number of bytes, the user-programmable space cannot be programmed again.
-Therefore, it is not possible to program only the first two bytes of the register and then program the remaining 62 bytes at a later time.
+In addition, the Program OTP Security Register command operates on the entire 64-byte user-programmable portion of the OTP Security Register at one time.
+Once the user-programmable space has been programmed with any number of bytes, the user-programmable space cannot be programmed again; therefore, it is not possible to only program the first two bytes of the register and then program the remaining 62 bytes at a later time.

 Before the Program OTP Security Register command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a Logical 1.
-To program the OTP Security Register, the \overline{CS} pin must first be asserted and then the opcode 9Bh must be clocked into the device, followed by the three address bytes denoting the location of the first byte of the OTP Security Register to begin programming at.
+To program the OTP Security Register, the \overline{CS} pin must first be asserted and an opcode of 9Bh must be clocked into the device followed by the three address bytes denoting the first byte location of the OTP Security Register to begin programming at.
 Since the size of the user-programmable portion of the OTP Security Register is 64 bytes, the upper order address bits do not need to be decoded by the device.
-Therefore, address bits A23-A6 will be ignored by the device and their values can be either a Logical 1 or 0.
-After the address bytes have been clocked in, data can then be clocked into the device and stored in the internal buffer.
+Therefore, address bits A23-A6 will be ignored by the device and their values can be either a Logical 1 or "0".
+After the address bytes have been clocked in, data can then be clocked into the device and will be stored in the internal buffer.

-If the starting memory address denoted by A23-A0 does not start at the beginning of the OTP Security Register memory space (A5-A0 are not all 0), then special circumstances regarding which OTP Security Register locations are to be programmed will apply.
-In this situation, any data sent to the device that goes beyond the end of the 64-byte user-programmable space will wrap around back to the beginning of the OTP Security Register.
-In addition, if more than 64 bytes of data are sent to the device, then only the last 64 bytes sent will be latched into the internal buffer.
+If the starting memory address denoted by A23-A0 does not start at the beginning of the OTP Security Register memory space (A5-A0 are not all 0), then special circumstances regarding which OTP Security Register locations to be programmed will apply.
+In this situation, any data that is sent to the device that goes beyond the end of the 64-byte user-programmable space will wrap around back to the beginning of the OTP Security Register.

 Example: If the starting address denoted by A23-A0 is 00003Eh, and three bytes of data are sent to the device, then the first two bytes of data will be programmed at OTP Security Register addresses 00003Eh and 00003Fh while the last byte of data will be programmed at address 000000h.
 The remaining bytes in the OTP Security Register (addresses 000001h through 00003Dh) will not be programmed and will remain in the erased state (FFh).
+In addition, if more than 64 bytes of data is sent to the device, then only the last 64 bytes sent will be latched into the internal buffer.

 When the \overline{CS} pin is deasserted, the device will take the data stored in the internal buffer and program it into the appropriate OTP Security Register locations based on the starting address specified by A23-A0 and the number of data bytes sent to the device.
-If fewer than 64 bytes of data are sent to the device, then the remaining bytes within the OTP Security Register will not be programmed and will remain in the erased state (FFh).
-The programming of the data bytes is internally self-timed should take place in a time of t{OTPP}.
+If less than 64 bytes of data were sent to the device, then the remaining bytes within the OTP Security Register will not be programmed and will remain in the erased state (FFh).
+The programming of the data bytes is internally self-timed and should take place in a time of t{OTPP}.
 It is not possible to suspend the programming of the OTP Security Register.